allenphilip93/allenphilip93.github.io/_posts/2022-07-28-machine-learning-system-ch-5.md

 To avoid this type of leakage, always split your data first before scaling, then use the statistics from the train split to scale all the splits.

+### Filling in missing data with statistics from the test split

+One common way to handle the missing values of a feature is to fill (input) them with the mean or median of all values present.
+Leakage might occur if the mean or median is calculated using entire data instead of just the train split.

+### Poor handling of data duplication before splitting

+If you have duplicates or near-duplicates in your data, failing to remove them before splitting your data might cause the same samples to appear in both train and validation/test splits.
+Data duplication can result from data collection or merging of different data sources.